paldeepakdev/FRESCO-RETAIL-PROJECT/README.md

 - If we compare logistic model with random forest the accurcay and precision is quite much better than logistic model.
 It mean random forest model is better.

+### Steps to run this application in your system
+- Clone or download the repo.
+- Open command prompt in the downloaded folder.

 ### Dataset:
 - Data set is already uploaded
 - https://github.com/rahkum96/FRESCO-RETAIL-PROJECT/blob/main/Fresco_LargeRetailer.xlsx